mmistakes/made-mistakes-jekyll/_posts/2013-05-11-garlick-1989-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @Garlick_1989"
+title: "A couple of war paint faces"
 description: "PaperFaces portrait of @Garlick_1989 drawn with Paper by 53 on an iPad."
 image: paperfaces-garlick-1989-twitter-lg
 thumb: paperfaces-garlick-1989-twitter-150.jpg